ovrheat/raspberry_rtl_wh1080/README.md

 By testing I've found that:

 - the rtl-sdr dongle is far more sensible than the RFM01;
-- it's more able to cope with frequency drifting;
+- it's more able to cope with frequency drifting.
+No more data loss, no more datalogger crashes;
+- being a MUCH more stable solution, there's no need to pass data to a datalogger script by using such a 'data file transfer' method.
+As a result, the Rasp SDcard is much less stressed and its life is longer.
 - the reading process takes much less CPU power than RFM01 (my rtl_433 process is around 15% on an 'old' Rasp model B);
 - It's plug & play!
 Just insert the dongle in the Rasp USB port!